 As we mentioned earlier, bear spray must be easily accessible.
 But portability is another factor.
-A canister of bear spray left at home because it’s too awkward to carry or otherwise take with you is totally useless.
+A canister left at home because it’s too awkward to carry or otherwise take with you is totally useless.

 Best Bear Spray for Portability: Udap Bear Spray

 This 2% capsaicinoid bear spray reaches up to 30 feet.
 The included holster includes a clip, making it simple to carry the spray on a belt, a waistband, or a backpack strap.
 The holster has two mounting holes that allow it to be mounted on a bike, in a vehicle, or on a boat.

 Brands to Know

 Bear spray was first developed in the 1980s as a part of the University of Montana Border Grizzly Project, run by Charles Jonkel and Carrie Hunt.
 Since that time, several companies have stepped into the bear spray market.
 Here’s a look at some of the brands that make up the industry.